 2013 Dodge Journey Review

-An optional third row makes the 2013 Dodge Journey unique among compact SUVs, but the base Journey can’t match the performance, fuel economy or reliability of top-ranked competitors.
+Reviewers say an optional third row makes the 2013 Dodge Journey unique among compact SUVs, but the base Journey can’t match the performance, fuel economy or reliability of top-ranked competitors.

-The 2013 Journey stands out from most of its rivals with options that include integrated child booster seats and a third-row seat, which bumps seating capacity up to seven.
+The Dodge Journey stands out from most of its rivals with options that include integrated child booster seats and a third-row seat, which bumps seating capacity up to seven.
 Numerous small-item storage compartments also add to the Journey’s street cred as a family-friendly SUV.
-Reviewers say that the first- and second-row seats offer adult-friendly space, though the third row is best left to small children.
-The Journey’s notable standard features include push-button start and a touch-screen infotainment system with a USB port.
+Auto writers say that the first- and second-row seats offer adult-friendly space, though the third row is best left to small children.
+The 2013 Journey’s notable standard features include push-button start and a touch-screen infotainment system with a USB port.
 However, some reviewers say that the standard infotainment system is difficult to use.
 As a result, many recommend the optional system, which comes with a larger display.
 Other available features include navigation, heated front seats, a heated steering wheel and leather upholstery.

 - "It might not have the overall space and refinement of some of its competitors, but Journey excels in other key areas.
 Among its strengths are outstanding cargo flexibility, optional built-in child-booster seats, and quiet cabin.
 Combine this with aggressive pricing, and Journey is a compelling package for families of most any size." -- Consumer Guide